 “Two foxes have been spotted in the Nashua area!
 It has been reported that N1FD-fox1 was heard on Route 3 this morning on 146.565.
 It has also been reported that N1FD-fox2 could be heard from close to N1FD-fox2’s location on a frequency of 146.535.”

 Hunting the Large Fox

 I went down to our shack and turned on the 2m rig.
 Sure enough, there was the howl of the large fox (audio recording above) so I gathered my HT and Elk Yagi antenna and set off to track down the Wiley critters.
 I stopped just beyond my house near Rt.
-122 in Hollis, NH to get an initial fix.
+122 in Hollis, NH, to get an initial fix.
 Sure enough, I heard the large critter’s bark coming from the general direction of Nashua.
 A couple of fixes along Rt.
-3 indicated that the fox was in a den in Mine Falls Park so I drove there and parked.
+3 indicated that the fox was in a den in Mine Falls Park, so I drove there and parked.
 By this time, the fox was clearly audible on the mobile rig in my truck.
-I switched my HT to the big fox’s third harmonic frequency and headed for a high spot on a bridge in the center of the park.
+I switched my HT to the big fox’s third harmonic frequency and headed for a high spot on a bridge in the park’s center.
 Sure enough, there the Wiley critter was – just ahead on the trail.

 “Lets team up and we’ll track the critter down”